 When building a home to Passive House standards, this is one of the first steps to create the necessary air-tight building envelope.

-Synopsis: Part Two of the Passive House Build is devoted to “Air-Sealed Mudsill Assembly.”
+Synopsis: Part Two of this collection of Passive House articles is devoted to the “Air-Sealed Mudsill Assembly.”
 Architect, Steve Baczek writes that the mudsill is one of the most critical components of a successful Passive House.
 Airtightness is essential to a Passive House.
 Minor irregularities of the stemwall or shrinkage of the sill plate once the water and preservative treatment dry alone will make a mudsill prone to gaps, which would pose a major problem to the Passive House design.
 The article gives a detailed process of assembling an airtight, mudsill sandwich comprised of poly, termite shield, EPDM, Pressure-treated 2×6, and, interestingly enough, acoustical sealant.